 Dental crowns not only serve as a cosmetic restoration but also completely cover the tooth.
 Crowns are similar to having a new “hat” for the tooth as it is used on fractured teeth, unsightly teeth and much more to improve appearance and function of the entire top of the tooth.
 Check out the photo of these incredible crowns below done right here at Schroeder Cosmetic and Family Dentistry!

 Have questions?
 We have answers!
-Give us a call at 859-276-5496 to learn more about your options and how we can serve you!
+Give your dentist in Lexington KY a call at 859-276-5496 to learn more about dental crown vs veneer, and how we can serve you!

-What are implant dentures?
-Dentures that are supported by dental implants are a modern way of restoring the terminal dentition.
+Implant dentures are dentures that are supported by dental implants are a modern way of restoring the terminal dentition.
+Implant dentures use implants to anchor the denture securely.
+The dentures do not move during speaking, chewing or swallowing.
 When teeth are too far decayed/infected to be restored, an implant denture is a wonderful way to get your smile back.
 Although time goes by and we experience pain and even embarrassment with our smile or ability to chew, we are here to help our patients work thru the big decision of how to restore their smile.
 There are two different types of implant dentures that are most commonly presented as options:

 - Implant supported dentures– These dentures are fully supported by implants and may lightly lay on the gums after the teeth are removed.
 These provide great stability and natural mouthfeel but may be more expensive.